 The Invaders constantly shoot back at the player as they advance from side to side across the screen.
 To help avoid their attacks, the player can hide behind a number of destructible barriers or “bunkers” near the bottom of the screen (four in the original version).
 Occasionally a “mystery ship” will appear near the top of the screen and move quickly from one side to the other while making a distinctive klaxon noise.
 Destroying it rewards the player with a sizeable point bonus.

-Originally released in Japan by Taito as a monochrome cocktail cabinet, American licence-holder Bally/Midway created an upright cabinet that used strips of orange and green cellophane applied to the screen to simulate color graphics.
-The American version of the game also included a painted backdrop of a lunar surface and a starscape, and cabinet art featuring large humanoid creatures that bore little resemblance to the in-game enemies.
+It was originally released in Japan by Taito as a cocktail cabinet, with monochrome graphics enhanced by a rainbow-colored cellophane overlay to simulate color graphics.
+Taito and American licence-holder Bally/Midway then created an upright cabinet that used strips of orange and green cellophane applied to the screen to simulate color graphics, though this version only simulated several colors (compared to Taito's original cocktail version simulating a wider range of colors).
+Both the Japanese and American upright cabinets also included a painted backdrop of a lunar surface and a starscape, and cabinet art featuring large humanoid creatures that bore little resemblance to the in-game enemies.
 Nishikado claims that this was due to the artist basing his interpretation on the game’s original title, Space Monsters.

 Impact and Legacy